-- 3) Maintain a working relationship with the Daily Nexus, Bottom Line, and other media outlets. - 4) Maintain and update the e-mail subscriber list and send out weekly newsletters. - 5) Send out two (2) university announcements of upcoming events per month. - 6) Serve as an available aid to other Coordinators in their event planning. - K) Duties of the Fitness Coordinator: - 1) Organize a weekly fitness event for weeks 1-9 of each quarter (Fall, Winter, Spring). - 2) Be responsible for securing a location, contacting instructors and making sure instructors are paid. - 3) Be responsible for supervising, or delegating another member of the Commission to supervise, the weekly fitness event. - 4) Be responsible for fitness preparation and materials including, but not limited to: waivers, iHome or another mode of audio, merchandise, snacks, etc. - 5) Serve as an available aid to other Coordinators in their event planning. - L) Duties of the Outreach Coordinator: - 1) Organize at least two (2) events per quarter. - 2) Be responsible for creating and organizing promotion materials. - 3) Organize at least two (2) mixers in the residence halls per quarter as an informational program about the Commission as well as the resources and services available to students on campus. - 4) Serve as an available aid to other Coordinators in their event planning. - M) Duties of the Mental Health Coordinator: - 1) Shall plan, organize, and coordinate at least one (1) Mental Health First Aid Training per quarter. - 2) Be responsible to lead the student panel advising Counseling And Psychological Services on their hiring of new counselors. - 3) Shall plan two (2) mental health related events and/or educational workshops per quarter - 4) Serve as an available aid to other Coordinators in their event planning. - N) Duties of the Senator: - 1) Give weekly reports on the Senate to the Commission. - 2) Provide Senate with a weekly report of the Commission. - 3) Attend at least one (1) COSWB event, and attend other COSWB events to the best of their ability. - 4) Serve as an available aid to other Coordinators in their event planning. - O) Duties of the Nutrition Coordinator:
+- 1) Works closely with chairs and coordinators during planning of events to determine advertising and publicity needs, strategies, budgets, deadlines, etc. - 2) Works closely with the Media Relations Committee to help promote events. - 3) Maintain a working relationship with the Daily Nexus, Bottom Line, and other media outlets. - 4) Maintain and update the e-mail subscriber list and send out weekly newsletters. - 5) Send out two (2) university announcements of upcoming events per month. - 6) Serve as an available aid to other Coordinators in their event planning.

+K) Duties of the Fitness Coordinator:

+- 1) Organize a weekly fitness event for weeks 1-9 of each quarter (Fall, Winter, Spring). - 2) Be responsible for securing a location, contacting instructors and making sure instructors are paid. - 3) Be responsible for supervising, or delegating another member of the Commission to supervise, the weekly fitness event. - 4) Be responsible for fitness preparation and materials including, but not limited to: waivers, iHome or another mode of audio, merchandise, snacks, etc. - 5) Serve as an available aid to other Coordinators in their event planning.

+L) Duties of the Outreach Coordinator:

+- 1) Organize at least two (2) events per quarter. - 2) Be responsible for creating and organizing promotion materials. - 3) Organize at least two (2) mixers in the residence halls per quarter as an informational program about the Commission as well as the resources and services available to students on campus. - 4) Serve as an available aid to other Coordinators in their event planning.

+M) Duties of the Mental Health Coordinator:

+- 1) Shall plan, organize, and coordinate at least one (1) Mental Health First Aid Training per quarter. - 2) Be responsible to lead the student panel advising Counseling And Psychological Services on their hiring of new counselors.

+- 3) Shall plan two (2) mental health related events and/or educational workshops per quarter - 4) Serve as an available aid to other Coordinators in their event planning. - 5) To serve as a liaison between the board and the PMHC Mental Health First-Aid Training Program subcommittee.

+N) Duties of the Senator:

+- 1) Give weekly reports on the Senate to the Commission. - 2) Provide Senate with a weekly report of the Commission. - 3) Attend at least one (1) COSWB event, and attend other COSWB events to the best of their ability. - 4) Serve as an available aid to other Coordinators in their event planning.

+O) Duties of the Nutrition Coordinator: